-Singing with the Heart: Adele's Success Story.
+Singing with her heart: Adele's success story.
 Adele: biography of one of the most talented singers of our time Adele biography

 Celebrity biographies